Claude Opus 4.8 Benchmarks: A Full Breakdown

 Agentic coding: where Opus 4.8 shines brightest

 Coding evals are the clearest signal for production engineering teams.
 On SWE-bench Pro, the hardest real-world software-engineering benchmark available, Opus 4.8 scores 69.2%.
-That is the highest score among shipping models — GPT-5.5 scores 58.6%, Gemini 3.1 Pro scores 54.2%, and Claude Opus 4.7 scores 64.3%.
-The only model that beats it is Mythos Preview at 77.8%, which is a research preview rather than a production release.
+That comfortably beats the other established flagships — GPT-5.5 scores 58.6%, Gemini 3.1 Pro scores 54.2%, and Claude Opus 4.7 scores 64.3%.
+The models above it are Anthropic's own Mythos-class tier: Mythos Preview at 77.8% and the newly released Claude Fable 5 at 80.3%, which costs twice as much per token.

 On SWE-bench Verified, the easier subset, Opus 4.8 scores 88.6% — nearly identical to GPT-5.5's 88.7% and well above Gemini 3.1 Pro's 80.6%.
 SWE-bench Verified is saturating; SWE-bench Pro is where real differentiation shows.
 For a deeper comparison against GPT-5.5 specifically, see Claude Opus 4.8 vs GPT-5.5.

-The bottom line for engineering teams: if your agentic pipeline needs to resolve complex GitHub issues with minimal scaffolding, Opus 4.8 is the strongest shipping model available.
+The bottom line for engineering teams: if your agentic pipeline needs to resolve complex GitHub issues with minimal scaffolding, Opus 4.8 is the strongest model at its price point — and Fable 5 is the option above it if budget allows.
 See the best LLM for coding for a broader comparison including more models.

 Tool use and MCP integration